wp-plugins/audio-and-video-player/readme.txt

 = Q: Are included all skins with the plugin? =

 A: The free version of plugin includes only the Classic Skin.
-The premium version of plugin includes only one skin, you can select the skin to be included in the player, furthermore it is possible purchase the skins separately to a reduced price.
+The premium version of plugin includes all skins.
+If you have purchased the premium version of plugin some time ago, and does not includes all the skins, use your download link to get a version of plugin with all available skins.

-= Q: How to install a new skin? =
+= Q: How to install the skins? =

-A: After purchase a new skin, you only should to upload the skin's directory to: "/wp-content/plugins/audio-and-video-player/skins", and then select the corresponding skin, from the settings page of player.
+A: You only should to upload the skin's directory to: "/wp-content/plugins/audio-and-video-player/skins", and then select the corresponding skin, from the settings page of player.

 == Screenshots ==